Michael Thorn, Chief Executive

 Jenny oversees FARE’s work in Victoria and currently works across a number of FARE’s work programs including cancer risk and the National Alcohol Strategy.
 Jenny holds an undergraduate degree in Biology and a Masters and PhD in the History of Science.
 She has experience working in UK policy and politics, most recently in London as a Policy Officer/ Senior Policy Officer at the medical research charity Breast Cancer Now, before moving to Australia in 2016.

-Madeleine Day, Policy Officer
+Madeleine Day, Senior Policy Officer

 Maddie manages FARE’s work on prevention and non-communicable diseases attributable to alcohol, including the organisation’s Prevention 1st campaign.
 She is also responsible for FARE’s work in New South Wales as part of our NSW/ACT Alcohol Policy Alliance.
 Maddie has a Bachelor of Biomedical Science and a Masters of Social Change and Community Development.

 Tenille is overseeing FARE’s work on advertising, and assisting with work on mental health.
 Tenille holds a Bachelor of Laws with Distinction and a Bachelor of Commerce and most recently worked as a policy and parliamentary adviser to a federal politician.

 Susan oversees the project management of FARE’s Women Want to Know and national Pregnant Pause campaigns.
 She also contributes to the development, implementation and evaluation of other health promotion activities, including a current project addressing risky drinking among undergraduate university students in the ACT.